hexcute/hexcute-bench/README.md

 ```bash
 bash build.sh
 ```
-This script installs dependencies, builds kernels, and prepares the benchmark environment.
+This script installs dependencies and prepares the benchmark environment.
 (Docker users may build the provided Docker image instead.)

 ## ▶️ Running Experiments